sighupio/container-signature-enforcer/README.md

 ## Intended behavior in specific use cases

-Deployed and configured the opa-notary-connector in the target cluster, when a new resource containing one or more images' references is received the webhook will behave as follows:
+Deployed and configured the Container Signature Enforcer in the target cluster, when a new resource containing one or more images' references is received the webhook will behave as follows:

 | Namespace | Image | Trust | Signatures | Accepted |
 | :-------: | :---: | :---: | :--------: | :------: |